 To say that there is a margin of profit left in the item.
 It may not be much, but there is enough value remaining to warrant making the purchase.

 - To take your medicine on

-A phrase often said when a dealer has to consider selling a collectible on for a loss.
+A phrase often said when a dealer has to consider selling a collectible for a loss.
 Sometimes it is better to let an item go at a small loss to keep money flowing into the business.
-More often said following an unsatisfactory purchase when the dealer realises that the object is not as valuable as first estimated.
+More often said, following an unsatisfactory purchase when the dealer realizes that the object is not as valuable as first estimated.